 First up, a little caveat on the scope of this post.
 I am not going to go into detail about these conditions, it’s not what this is about.
 I have linked to more detailed explanations above if you wanted the medical low down.
 Rather, this is about how I experience them as a person, their impact on my life and the (perhaps surprising) coping mechanism that I found.
-That said, to explain all this I will need to give a little information as to how these things manifest in my day to day life.
+To explain all this I do need to give a little information as to how these things manifest in my day to day life.
 However, I want to be abundantly clear on one thing.
 These conditions mean that I have spent a lot of time in neurological hospitals.
-As such, I know better than many how unbelievably lucky I am to be so incredibly healthy and that there are many people in the world who wish that they had life as easy as I do.
+As such, I know better than many how lucky I am to be so healthy and that there are many people in the world who wish that they had life as easy as I do.
 What I am about to share is simply to provide some context to the issues I have experienced and how I have responded to them (the good and the bad).

 So, why all the oversharing?
 It’s this.
-Being told, in no uncertain terms, that you have a condition where you will continue to develop tumours in your body, tumours that cause you severe and constant pain and that there is very little that can be done about it ‘oh and by the way you might lose the use of your right arm’ sucks.
-I’m sorry, there are no doubt better and stronger people in this world than me who can hear that and be cool with it but, for me, it sucked.
+Being told, in no uncertain terms, that you have a condition where you will continue to develop tumours in your body, tumours that cause you severe and constant pain and that there is very little that can be done about it ‘oh and by the way you might lose the use of your right arm’ is not that great.
+I’m sorry, there are no doubt better and stronger people in this world than me who can hear that and be cool with it but, for me, it was hard to hear.
 Big time.
 I had hoped to meet with the experts, get a magic pill, and all the pain would go away.
-Instead, I got two ugly scars and a prognosis that equated to ‘deal with it.’
+Instead, I got two ugly scars, now six, and a prognosis that equated to ‘deal with it.’
 And here is what I learned.
 This type of news can define you.
 Or, more accurately, you can let it define you.
 For a while, I found it difficult to get away from the words ‘paralysis,’ ‘progressive’ and ‘pain.’
 All of a sudden, there was a lack of control about my future that was almost as draining as the pain I was in.
 I can’t even begin to imagine what it must be like for people leaving that office with actual bad news and I have nothing but the utmost respect for people who can deal with so much more adversity with such incredible dignity.

 But, this is where the positive part of the story comes in (because this would be a really depressing post without it, right?)
 Having decided that multiple surgeries and the medication I was recommended were not an option for me (to be clear this is a very personal decision and there is certainly no comment here on other people’s choices) I needed to stop these conditions from owning me.
 And this is where a surprising saviour came in.
-I started strength training and, in particular, ‘strong woman’ training (deadlifts, atlas stones, yokes and the like).
-I should be clear that this training was born out of a genuine interest and not an attempt to address the issues with my arm.
+I started strength training and, in particular, strongwoman training (deadlifts, atlas stones, yokes and the like).
+To be clear, starting training was born out of a genuine interest and not an attempt to address the issues with my arm.
 However, the more I lifted, the heavier the weights got, the more I realised that I no longer identified as someone with a defunct arm but as someone who could lift some okay weights.
 A person who was defined by the strength of their deadlift rather than the weakness in their nerve.
 Sure, there are things I can’t do as a consequence of some of the tumours, but as a general rule I can find a work around.
 The more that I trained, the less bothered I was about these conditions.
 I would find myself ruling out further surgery because I didn’t want it to impact on my lifting and deciding that I would just somehow put up with the pain instead.
 I can’t say enough how much it has completely changed my relationship with these issues that are now so much more of a side note in my story rather than the main narrative.